oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 ---

-## End of the lab, What's next ?
+## End of the module, what's next ?

-You have reached the end of this lab section, the next section is `Cloud Native with Kubernetes`
+You have reached the end of this module, the next section is `Cloud Native with Kubernetes`

 ## Acknowledgements